 Emotional intelligence and work stress play a vital role in various situations at the workplace and helps achieve organizational effectiveness.
-This study reveals that Muslim women employees slightly have better performance than men due to their higher emotional intelligence and lower work stress.
-It is a little different from Naseem (2018), states that employees with higher emotional intelligence experience less stress, and married male employees were more effective than females at controlling stress with emotional intelligence.
+This study reveals that Muslim women employees slightly have better performing the than men due to their higher emotional intelligence and lower work stress.
+It is a little different from Naseem (2018), states that employees with higher emotional intelligence experience less stress, and married male employees were more effective than females at controlling effects with emotional intelligence.
 Similarly, Popovych et al. (2022) reveal that men better control their emotions, and women have a higher sense of empathy.

 However, the study generally confirms many previous research results (Aqqad et al., 2019; Chughtai & Lateef, 2015; Desti & Shanthi, 2015).
-They revealed that emotional intelligence is an essential tool for significantly impacting both employees' performance and organizations' success, and emotional intelligence is correlated to work stress in an organization.
+They revealed that emotional intelligence is an emotional intelligence is correlated to work stress in an granization.
 Work stress has an impact on employees' emotional and working behavior.
 A employee with high emotional intelligence shows less stress and significantly contributes to higher productivity and organizational commitment (Navas & Vijayakumar, 2018).